AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 0620
 Added Title / ISBN / Price / Author / Category properties to product.js file
 And added thoes to Index.xshtml as Table Header.

+1501
+Added JS code to index.cshtml file for Category, CoverType and Product